 Exhaust is what I normally run as my 2nd spell.
 Exhaust makes them slow down to help ensure kills.
 It adds to your large bucket of CC, and the more the merrier, right?
 It's even useful for escaping or helping a teammate escape.
 Great spell all around.

-This can help ensure kills, especially on people with high health regen or healing powers.
-Overall I dislike it because it can KS enemies and that's not what you're going for as support, but I can't very well put Ignite in the "bad" category.
+This can help ensure kills, especially on people with high health regen or to semi-counter healing.
+Overall I dislike it because Exhaust is better in my opinion and it can KS enemies and that's not what you're going for as support, but sometimes it's good to have and many people run it as support, even as tanky supports.

-You already have a heal, so this is pretty unnecessary.
-It can help save you or others in clutch situations when your other heal isn't enough, but I just don't think Alistar benefits much from this spell.
+You already have a heal and your ADC will probably have this summoner spell, so this is pretty unnecessary.
+It can help save you or others in clutch situations when your other heal isn't enough, but I just don't think Alistar benefits as much from this spell as from Exhaust.

 This can also be used to chase or escape, but I simply prefer Flash.
-And with all the move speed this build gives you, Ghost just isn't as necessary and therefore less useful in my opinion.
+You can already move through units as is, so Ghost is even less useful for Alistar than for most.

 But you have your ult...